Logo ČVUT

 Synopsis:

-Throughout the course, an interesting contrast between the inspiring trade theory and the alternative instances of economic policy will be done.
+Throughout the course, an interesting contrast between the inspiring trade theory and the alternative instances of economic policy will be developed.

-A modern approach will tackle the Balance of Payment analysis, emphasising the good and service transactions vs the capital flows registered in the capital account transactions.
+A modern approach will tackle the Balance of Payment analysis, emphasising the good and service operations vs the capital flow detailed in the capital account transactions.

 The methodology introduces to students the important section of International political economy (IPE) relating to international trade.
 The course will focus on core issues of international trade and domestic policies, such as diverse development strategies, the role of multinational corporations, and the policies of protectionism or free trade.
-A set of case studies relating to the present state of affairs of international trade will be analyzed, including the braking issue of Strategic Trde Policy and the Industrial promotion, purposely implemented by developed countries..
+A set of case studies relating to the present state of affairs of international trade will be analyzed, including the breaking issue of Strategic Trade Policy and the Industrial promotion, purposely implemented by developed countries.

 Requirements: